Levoileuxcodeur/Coursera_Capstone/README.md

 # Coursera_Capstone
 # Introduction
-Introduction where you discuss the business problem and who would be interested in this project.

 When moving to a new city, it is difficult to identify which neighborhood suits our needs without already having spent some time in the city.

-Therefore, I want to create a tool that will allow users to identify what they like in their current neighborhood and find similar neighborhoods in an other city of their choice.
+Therefore, I created a tool that will allow users to identify what they like in their current neighborhood and find similar neighborhoods in an other city of their choice.

-Typical factors will be amount of: Arts & Entertainment, Food shop, Shop and Service, Outdoor & Recreation & Nightlife Spot.
+Typical factors will be amount of venues of different categories: Arts & Entertainment, Food shop, Shop and Service, Outdoor & Recreation & Nightlife Spot.
 (Those categories are Foursquare top-level categories)

 This idea is based on my dream to one day move from where I live to another city and be able to find a neighborhood that match my lifestyle.

 # Data
-Data where you describe the data that will be used to solve the problem and the source of the data.

-For this study, I am comparing Montreal and Vancouver, two canadian cities.
+For this study, I am compared Montreal and Vancouver, two canadian cities.

-I use the following sources to gather data:
+I used the following sources to gather data:

 - Several internet pages regarding neighbordhood description
   - Montreal: https://habitermontreal.com/en/discover-the-neighbourhoods